 Have you ever heard of someone who spent eighteen years in public service as an EMT and firefighter moving into a creative field?
 Certainly, this is a rare feat, and Thomas Slatin has done this admirably.
-At the same time he began work as an EMT (Emergency Medical Technician) in Stamford, New York, Thomas also began his website: TomSlatin.Com.
+At the same time she began work as an EMT (Emergency Medical Technician) in Stamford, New York, Thomas also began her website: TomSlatin.Com.
 Twenty-two years later, it’s alive and well featuring Thomas’s writing, photography, and web design exploits.

-In addition to his tireless work as a public servant for multiple fire departments in New York State, Thomas has worked freelance as a writer, photographer, and website designer since 1998.
+In addition to her tireless work as a public servant for multiple fire departments in New York State, Thomas has worked freelance as a writer, photographer, and website designer since 1998.
 Starting a dot-com in those days was a trendy thing to do, certainly.
 But, Thomas Slatin knew that individuals building up their own website platforms would become an invaluable tool in the future.
 Thomas mastered the idea of online user experience, today widely known as UX, before the term was even used.

 Thomas Slatin, Photography and Writing Savant

 Thomas began showcasing her photography work on her first website made back in high school.
 Back then, there weren’t widely available eCommerce solutions yet to sell photography.
 Of course, this market gap would certainly close over time.
 So, Thomas used this early entry into the website development world to take advantage of the growing online photography market.

 Professional photography isn’t the only thing that drives TomSlatin.com.
 Her personal writings are also a key part of the website.
 Personally mentored as a youth by the legendary Allen Ginsberg and Charles Kuralt, Thomas learned how to hang emotion and meaning on every carefully selected word.
 She learned how to paint word pictures that are vital, powerful, and unique to her work.